harel-coffee/Tweet-Diabetes-Classification-auto/WordEmbeddings/README.md

 - FastText (uses subword information by taking n-grams into consideration)

 This can be done in two modes:
-- local mode:
+- local mode (-m "local"):
-  - load parquet file, provide flag:
-    - localParquetfile -lpar
-    - dataColumnName -dcn : column in the dataframe containing the text data (default="tweetText")

-  - load csv file, provide flags:
-    - localCSV -lcsv
+  - Load data
+    - from .parquet or .csv to pandas DF (-lf "pathToFile.parquet")
-    - localCSVDelimiter -lcsvS
+      - Flags:
-    - dataColumnName -dcn : column in the dataframe containing the text data (default="tweetText")
+        - Load only specific columns: --localFileColumns -lfc (-lfc "text, user_name")
+        - Specifies column name of text data, default "tweetText": --dataColumnName -dcn (-dcn "text")

-  - load mongoDB collection, provide flags:
+    - from MongoDB collection, provide flags:
       - localMongoHost -lh
       - localMongoPort -lp
       - localMongoDatabase -ldb
       - localMongoCollection -lc

-- cluster mode:
+- cluster mode (-m "cluster"):
-  - load parquet file, provide flag:
+  - load parquet file, provide flag (-lf "hdfs://machine:8888/pathToFile.parquet"):
-    - clusterPathData -cp
     - dataColumnName -dcn : column in the dataframe containing the text data (default="tweetText")

+After loading the data:
+- Preprocesses tweets and stores tweet line by line in a temporary file (from which the Word2Vec / FastText algorithm can read the data)
+  - Path to temporary file (-tf "path")

 Provide a path to which the trained model will be stored via the -s flag